 4. Tongue Drums

-Often mistaken from 'hang drums' or 'handpans', steel tongue drums are often smaller and much cheaper instruments.
+Often mistaken for 'hang drums' or 'handpans', steel tongue drums are often smaller and much cheaper instruments.
 They work off a very similar principle and are each tuned to a particular scale.
-You can basically hit these in any order and they will sound nicely in key.
+You can hit these in any order and they will sound nice in key.

 5. Harmony Balls